ryandeussing/jimhopper/_child-abuse/causes-of-abuse.md

 The reality is that those who physically, emotionally, and/or sexually abuse children – whoever they are, and whatever they have done – are, like everyone else, complex human beings.
 They have good qualities as well as bad qualities.
 They have positive motivations as well as negative ones.
 They have parts of themselves that are dangerous and parts of themselves (however walled off) that can be caring.
 They have basic human needs for respect and love, and for some control over how they seek to meet their needs.

 People who physically or emotionally abuse children are confused – certainly while engaged in such harmful behavior, and often much of the time in between.
-They are confused usually about several things, including what is good and bad for the child, what is healthy and helpful "discipline," and their own motives for engaging in such behaviors.
+They are confused usually about several things, including what is good and bad for the child, what is healthy and helpful 'discipline,' and their own motives for engaging in such behaviors.

 > Several types of confusion are common

-Those who sexually abuse children are also deeply confused about what they really need, at least in the realm of sex, as well as very destructive in their attempts to meet such “needs.”
+Those who sexually abuse children are also deeply confused about what they really need, at least in the realm of sex, as well as very destructive in their attempts to meet such 'needs.'
 Whatever else might have contributed, massive confusion is required for someone to believe they have the right to use a child sexually (let alone that a child wants or benefits from such experiences).

 In the case of children who sexually use or abuse other children, the confusion is caused by sexual abuse they have experienced themselves, as well as general confusion and misunderstandings that children have about sex.